StudentSurvey.ie (Irish Survey of Student Engagement)

-- To increase transparency in relation to the student experience in higher education institutions
+- To increase transparency in relation to the student experience of and engagement with higher education.

-- To enable direct student input on levels of engagement and satisfaction with their higher education institution
+- To enable direct student input in expressing their experience and engagement with their higher education institution.

-- To facilitate comparison with other higher education systems internationally.
+- To facilitate comparison with other higher education systems nationally, sectorally and internationally.